-The Australian Government’s Working Holiday Maker Program, which includes the Working Holiday visa and the Work and Holiday visa, is a cultural exchange program which enables young travellers to have an extended holiday and earn money through short-term employment.
-If you work in Australia’s regional areas, in certain circumstances you may even be able to extend your stay for an additional 12 months.
+The Australian Government's Working Holiday Maker Programme, which includes the Working Holiday visa and the Work and Holiday visa, is a cultural exchange programme which enables young travellers to have an extended holiday and earn money through short-term employment.
+If you work in Australia's regional areas, in certain circumstances you may even be able to extend your stay for an additional 12 months.

-The Australian Government Department of Immigration and Citizenship manages all permanent and temporary immigration matters for Australia including visa applications.
-Their website will tell you everything you need to know about how the Working Holiday Maker program works, participating countries, the type of visa you need to enter Australia, your eligibility and obligations and how to apply: www.immi.gov.au/visitors/working-holiday/.
+The Australian Government Department of Immigration and Border Protection manages all permanent and temporary immigration matters for Australia including visa applications.
+Their website will tell you everything you need to know about how the Working Holiday Maker programme works, participating countries, the type of visa you need to enter Australia, your eligibility and obligations and how to apply:

 You can also study for a maximum of four months in Australia in addition to working during your holiday.

 You will need to meet certain health, character and financial requirements and declare that you will respect Australian values and obey Australian laws before a visa is granted.
 You should also have a return or onward ticket or the funds for a fare to depart Australia.
 Health insurance from your own country is also recommended.

 The Working Holiday Maker programme is not suitable for those seeking permanent employment or full-time study in Australia.
 If your primary reason for coming to Australia is to seek employment or study you should enquire about a business visa or student visa which may better suit your needs.

 Read the Australian Government Department of Immigration and Border Protection visa requirements carefully to determine your eligibility and obligations before you apply.
 There is a non-refundable charge when you lodge your visa application.

 Apply for the Work and Holiday visa (Subclass 462) if you are from:

 Apply for the Working Holiday visa (Subclass 417) if you are from: